Skip to main content

 Reality checks

-• A near-miss on income does not always mean no: Medical expenses can reduce household income, but you must document them.
+• A near-miss on income may still be worth checking: Medical expenses can reduce household income, but you must document them.

-• The county number can sink the claim: A senior can meet the age and income rules and still lose some or all relief because the home’s assessed value is too high for that county.
+• The county value limit can sink the claim: A senior can meet age and income rules and still lose some or all relief if the home’s assessed value is too high for that county.

-• The state can look back: The Department says it can review reported income within three years.
-If the numbers were wrong, you can get a corrected tax statement later.
+• The state can look back: Nebraska can review reported income within three years.
+If the numbers were wrong, a corrected tax statement may come later.

 Common mistakes to avoid